 Before providing care to Banner Health Network members, practitioners are required to be credentialed per The National Committee for Quality Assurance (NCQA), State and Federal regulatory requirements.
-Practitioners that fall with the scope of credentialing will go through initial credentialing, re-credentialed at least every three years and ongoing monitoring conducted while participating within the network.
+Practitioners that fall within the scope of credentialing will go through initial credentialing, re-credentialed at least every three years and ongoing monitoring conducted while participating within the network.
 The Credentialing program structure has established policies, procedures and criteria for network participation to ensure the credentialing department maintains compliance with required regulatory and accreditation standards.

-A completed AzAHP form or roster should be completed in its entirety or the Provider Interest Form may also be completed with all required documents listed requested on this forms to BUHPDataTeam@bannerhealth.com.
-Here is the link to the online form: Join the Network/Update Practice Information
+A completed AzAHP form or roster should be completed in its entirety and emailed to BUHPDataTeam@bannerhealth.com.